Ambassador Martin S. Indyk AM

-Indyk served as U.S. ambassador to Israel from 1995 to 1997 and again from 2000 to 2001.
-He also served as special assistant to President Bill Clinton and senior director for Near East and South Asian affairs at the National Security Council (1993–95) and as assistant secretary of state for Near Eastern affairs in the U.S. Department of State (1997–2000).
+He served as US Ambassador to Israel from 1995 to 1997 and again from 2000 to 2001.
+He also served as Special Assistant to President Bill Clinton and Senior Director for Near East and South Asian affairs at the National Security Council (1993–95) and as Assistant Secretary of State for Near Eastern affairs in the US Department of State (1997–2000).

-Before entering government, Indyk was founding executive director of the Washington Institute for Near East Policy for eight years.
+Before entering government, he was founding Executive Director of the Washington Institute for Near East Policy for eight years.
 He serves on the boards of the Lowy Institute for International Policy in Australia, the Institute for National Security Studies in Israel, and the Aspen Institute’s Middle East Investment Initiative.
-Indyk also serves as a member of the advisory boards of the Israel Democracy Institute and America Abroad Media.
+Ambassador Indyk also serves as a member of the advisory boards of the Israel Democracy Institute and America Abroad Media.

-Indyk is the author of Innocent Abroad: An Intimate Account of American Peace Diplomacy in the Middle East" (Simon and Schuster, 2009) and the co-author of Bending History: Barack Obama’s Foreign Policy with Michael O’Hanlon and Kenneth Lieberthal (Brookings Institution Press, 2012).
-He is currently completing a book tentatively titled Henry Kissinger and the Art of the Middle East Deal to be published by A.A.Knopf in 2019.
+Ambassador Indyk is the author of Master of the Game: Henry Kissinger and the Art of Middle East Diplomacy (A.A.
+Knopf, 2021) and Innocent Abroad: An Intimate Account of American Peace Diplomacy in the Middle East (Simon and Schuster, 2009).
+He is co-author of Bending History: Barack Obama’s Foreign Policy with Michael O’Hanlon and Kenneth Lieberthal (Brookings Institution Press, 2012).

 He received a bachelor’s degree in economics from the University of Sydney and a doctorate in international relations from the Australian National University.